 With the book as inspiration

-Cobe’s winning project uses the book as the source of inspiration and point of departure for the design.
-Both the lightness and the gravity of a book are reflected in the subtle curvature of the building’s volume and the vertical lines of its facade – much like the pages of a book, just being opened.
+Cobe’s winning project uses the book as the design’s source of inspiration and point of departure.
+Both the lightness and the gravity of a book are reflected in the subtle curvature of the building’s volume and the vertical lines of its facade – much like the pages of a book just being opened.
 The volume rests on an open and transparent ground floor with expansive floor-to-ceiling windows.
 The ambition is to allow the building to blend in with the surrounding park, invite both new and current users inside, and stand out as a beacon of knowledge at the top of the university area of Näckrosen.

 The integration of the building and park was a key consideration from the outset, and we have deliberately preserved as much of the existing park landscape as possible.
 In doing so, we have created an open connection between the city, the university, and the library’s users.
 We look forward to working with Akademiska Hus and the University of Gothenburg to further develop our competition proposal.

 The library will contain quiet zones for focused work as well as active areas and gathering spaces that can be used for events, exhibitions, meetings, and lectures – a distinction that is also reflected in the choice of materials.
 The active, open ground floor, paved in granite, features a visible concrete structure, which allows for large and open spaces, while the eight upper floors, which house the library itself, are constructed of wood.
 In addition to being an exceptionally sustainable and durable material that reduces the building’s CO2 footprint, wood also provides a pleasant indoor environment with a stress-mitigating acoustic profile.
 The building’s facade will consist of light-colored, vertical elements that act as a sunscreen.

 Automated book depository in the heart of the building